riceissa/maddison-project-data/README.md

   [this page](https://www.percona.com/blog/2007/05/24/predicting-how-long-data-load-would-take/)), `innodb_change_buffering` (from [this answer](https://dba.stackexchange.com/questions/20862/mysql-load-from-infile-stuck-waiting-on-hard-drive/20864#20864)),
   `innodb_io_capacity` (from [this answer](https://dba.stackexchange.com/a/21680)).
   Even more variables for InnoDB are listed in [this post](https://nbsoftsolutions.com/blog/optimizing-innodb-bulk-insert).
 - `LOAD DATA INFILE`.
-Not sure about this.
+Not totally sure about this.
+Due to the `secure_file_priv` option, I think doing this would require moving all generated TSV files to `/var/lib/mysql-files/` (run `select @@secure_file_pri;` to see where the directory is on each system).
+And since that directory is owned by the mysql user, we also have to deal with system permissions.

 Listing out all the insert options?
 From [this answer](https://stackoverflow.com/questions/11389449/performance-of-mysql-insert-statements-in-java-batch-mode-prepared-statements-v/11390363#11390363):